Quad-SMU

 eval board software, it comes with no source code, no .DLL, and no

-there is no source code for the Cypress embedded processor either.
+code for the Cypress embedded processor either.
+So you are on your

-So you are on your own to create the low level and high level code
+own to create the low level and high level code to control this

-logic analyzer to the SPI bus to see what the register bangs are,
+to the SPI bus to see what the register bangs are, in case I get

-in case I get stuck.
+stuck.
 Better than nothing.
-I'll quit whining and
+I'll quit whining and start coding.

 In addition to lots of low level and calibration code needed, here